-We have no commercial revenues to date from sales of our products and cannot predict when we will.
+We have had no commercial revenues to date from sales of our products and cannot predict when we will.
 We have accumulated net operating losses since inception of approximately \$129.7 million, as of September 30, 1999.
-We expect to spend substantial funds to continue research and product testing and to establish sales, marketing, quality control, and regulatory and administrative capabilities.
-We may lose money over the next several years as the number of our potential products increases and as we expand our efforts in those areas.
+We expect to spend substantial funds to continue research and product testing of the following products we have in the pre-clinical and clinical testing stages of development: